v6cord/VVVVVV/FEATURES.md

 - `ifnotflag()` - an inverted version of `ifflag()`

 - `drawtext(x,y,r,g,b,center)` - draw text for one frame.
-The text you want to display should be after the command. `center` should be either 0 or 1.
+The text you want to display should be after the command. `center` should be either 0 or 1, or "true" or "false"

 - `drawrect(x,y,w,h,r,g,b)` - draw a rectangle for one frame.